365businessdev/docs/docs/en-us/365-business-print-agent/printer.md

 Additionally Print Agent is supporting native `Zebra (ZPL)` emulation to communicate with [Zebra printers](https://www.zebra.com) using native ZPL commands, instead of PDF printing.

 <div class="alert alert-notice">
-    <i class="fa-light fa-hand-point-up fa-lg" style="--fa-secondary-color: #FF0000; --fa-primary-color: #111111; --fa-secondary-opacity: 0.7"></i> <strong>Remarks:</strong>Sharing network printers in 365 business Print Agent may cause timeouts as the actual printer takes longer to respond.
+    <i class="fa-light fa-hand-point-up fa-lg"></i> <strong>Remarks</strong>Sharing network printers in 365 business Print Agent may cause timeouts as the actual printer takes longer to respond.
 This is a common problem with Windows printer management and cannot be solved by 365 business Print Agent.<br><br>We strongly recommend installing 365 business Print Agent directly on print servers to share locally installed printers instead of sharing printers from a remote print server.
 </div>

-#### How do I enable ZPL emulation for printers?
+### How do I enable ZPL emulation for printers?

 In Print Agent service application, installed on your printer server, you find a list of all currently installed printers.
 In column `Emulation` you can specify `Zebra (ZPL)` instead of `Default` to use PDF to ZPL conversion and communicate with the Zebra printer using native ZPL commands.